Meet the 2025 Fellows

 Wellbeing Strategist & Systems Leader

-Currently based in Berlin, Ishita Mehta is Head of Marketing Strategy, Planning & Operations at HelloFresh, overseeing growth across 17 global markets.
-Formerly at Flipkart, she has led enterprise transformation and advised C-suite leaders on health-centered innovation.
-A Forbes Council member and CMO Council advisor, Ishita explores how design, behavior, and emotional health intersect.
-She is building systems that help people access healthier choices—not through willpower, but by design.
+Currently based in Berlin, Ishita Mehta is Head of Marketing Strategy, Planning & Operations at HelloFresh, with the mission to change the way people eat, overseeing growth across 17 global markets.
+Formerly at Flipkart, she has led enterprise transformation and advised C-suite leaders.
+A Forbes Council and CMO Council member, Ishita explores how design, behavior, and emotional health intersect at scale.
+She is building systems that help people access healthier choices - not through willpower, but by design.

 • Janani Ramesh - Global Women Asia 2025 Fellow